EarthDaiki/FancyBoothMediasDownloader/README.md

 # FancyBoothMediasDownloader

-This code is images, videos and gif downloader (https://photos.fancybooths.com/).
+This code is images, videos, and gif downloader (https://photos.fancybooths.com/).

-You can use example code to download medias.
+You can use the example codes to download media.

-The code uses beautiful soup in places, but basically uses api.
+The code uses beautiful soup in places but basically uses api.